Backgrounder on Nuclear Reactor Risk

-Nuclear power plants are designed to be safe and are operated without significant effect on public health and safety and the environment.
-No industrial activity, however, is risk-free.
-To prevent the release of radioactive material to the environment, nuclear power plants are constructed with several barriers between the radioactive material and the environment surrounding the plant.
-The first barrier is the fuel cladding, sealed metal tubes in which ceramic pellets of uranium fuel are encased.
+Nuclear power plants are designed to operate safely, without significant effect on public health and safety and the environment.
+Any industrial activity, however, involves some risk.
+To keep any accident's radioactive material out of the environment, nuclear power plants are constructed with several barriers.
+The first barrier is the sealed metal tubes, or "cladding," which encase the ceramic uranium fuel pellets.
 The second barrier is the heavy steel reactor vessel, in the range of nine inches to a foot thick, and the primary cooling water system piping.
-The third barrier is the containment building, a heavily reinforced structure of concrete and steel up to several feet thick that surrounds the reactor and is designed to contain radioactivity that might be released from the reactor system in the unlikely event of a serious accident.
+The third barrier is the containment building, a heavily reinforced structure of concrete and steel up to several feet thick that surrounds the reactor and is designed to contain radioactivity that might get past the first two barriers in the unlikely event of a serious accident.

-To maintain the integrity of the reactor fuel and avoid damage, an adequate supply of water is provided for cooling the fuel at all times.
-There are diverse and multiple safety systems at each plant that can provide the necessary cooling water.
+A nuclear power plant uses large quantities of water to cool its fuel at all times, maintaining the fuel's integrity and avoiding damage.
+Diverse and multiple safety systems at each plant provide the necessary cooling water.
 These safety systems frequently require electric power to perform their safety function.
-Hence, plants are also equipped with emergency diesel generators to provide electrical power in the event that the primary power source is lost.
+Plants are therefore equipped with emergency diesel generators to provide electrical power in the event that the primary power source is lost.
 In addition, plant operators are required to operate the plant within safe operating limits and under safe conditions as part of their license.
 These limits and conditions cover such things as operability of plant equipment, plant operating procedures, periodic equipment testing and maintenance.

 Policy, Regulations, and Regulatory Framework

-In 1986 the NRC issued a policy statement that established safety goals that specify the Commission's expectations with respect to an acceptable level of risk to public health and safety from the operation of nuclear power plants.
-According to the policy statement, the risk of cancer fatalities to the population near a nuclear power plant should not exceed 0.1% of the sum of cancer fatality risks from all other causes.
+A 1986 NRC policy statement established safety goals that specify the Commission's expectations regarding an acceptable level of risk to public health and safety from nuclear power plant operation.
+The policy statement concludes the risk of cancer fatalities to the population near a nuclear power plant should not exceed 0.1% of the sum of cancer fatality risks from all other causes.

-NRC regulations contain criteria and requirements for a nuclear power plant license which ensure an acceptable level of plant safety, i.e., an acceptably low level of risk to public health and safety.
-The regulations are based on sound engineering precepts that are judged to be acceptable for safe plant design and operation.
-To assist with license application and review, the NRC has developed a detailed set of regulatory guides and a standard review plan to clarify license requirements and describe practices that satisfy these requirements.
+NRC-issued nuclear power plant licenses include criteria and requirements that ensure an acceptable level of plant safety, i.e., an acceptably low level of risk to public health and safety.
+The agency's regulations are based on sound engineering precepts that are judged to be acceptable for safe plant design and operation.
+The NRC's license application and review processes are supported by a detailed set of regulatory guides and a standard review plan to clarify license requirements and describe practices that satisfy these requirements.
 In addition, the NRC issues various generic communications to all appropriate nuclear power plants to address potential safety concerns.

-In August 1995, the Commission issued a policy statement on the use of probabilistic risk assessment (PRA) methods in nuclear regulatory activities.
-PRA is a methodology that can be used to provide a structured analytical process to assess the likelihood and consequences of severe reactor accidents.
+A 1995 Commission policy statement covers the use of probabilistic risk assessment methods in nuclear regulatory activities.
+PRA's structured analytical process examines the likelihood and consequences of system failures or other events that could lead to reactor accidents.

 The policy consists of four basic elements:

-The use of PRA technology should be increased in all regulatory matters in a manner that complements the NRC's traditional defense-in-depth philosophy.
+- PRA technology use should be increased in all regulatory matters in a manner that complements the NRC's traditional defense-in-depth philosophy.

-PRA and associated analyses should be used to reduce unnecessary conservatism associated with current regulatory requirements and guides, license commitments, and staff practices.
-Where appropriate, PRA should be used to support proposals for additional regulatory requirements in accordance with the NRC's backfit rule, 10 CFR 50.109, which describes the process necessary to support imposition of additional regulatory requirements.
+- PRA and associated analyses should be used to reduce unnecessary conservatism associated with current regulatory requirements and guides, license commitments, and staff practices.
+Where appropriate, PRA should be used to support proposals under the NRC's backfit rule, 10 CFR 50.109, the process necessary for imposing additional regulatory requirements.
 Appropriate procedures for including PRA in the process for changing regulatory requirements should be developed and followed.
 The existing rules and regulations shall be complied with unless subsequently revised.

-The Commission's safety goals and subsidiary numerical objectives are to be used with consideration of uncertainties in making regulatory judgments on the need for proposing and backfitting new generic requirements on nuclear power plant licensees.
-The Commission's policy is intended to allow the many applications of PRA to be implemented in a consistent and predictable manner that would promote regulatory stability, efficiency, and predictability of regulatory decisions, making the regulatory process risk-informed (the use of risk insights to focus on those items most important to protecting public health and safety).
-To implement the Commission's policy on the use of PRA, the NRC staff developed a PRA Implementation Plan which is updated semi-annually.
+- Uncertainties will be considered when using the Commission's safety goals and subsidiary numerical objectives in making regulatory judgments on the need for proposing and backfitting new generic requirements on nuclear power plant licensees.
+The Commission's policy is intended to allow the many applications of PRA to be implemented in a consistent and predictable manner.
+This promotes regulatory stability, efficiency, and predictability of regulatory decisions, making the regulatory process risk-informed (the use of risk insights to focus on those items most important to protecting public health and safety).

 These safety goals and policies are used as the basis for establishing the regulatory framework for making risk-informed decisions at the NRC.

-The NRC has made use of PRA methods to address complex safety issues and make risk-informed decisions, such as those involved in rules on Station Blackout, Anticipated Transients Without Scram, and Pressurized Thermal Shock; to formulate the backfit rule; to set the priorities for addressing generic safety issues; and to prepare, and evaluate responses to generic letters.
+The NRC has used PRA to address complex safety issues and make risk-informed decisions, such as those involved in rules on Anticipated Transients Without Scram and Pressurized Thermal Shock; to formulate the backfit rule; to prioritize generic safety issues; and to prepare, and evaluate responses to generic letters.